IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Packet pacing is used in order to mitigate coalescing, i.e., when packets are transmitted in bursts, with the risks of increased jitter and potentially increased packet loss.
-Packet pacing is also recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
+Packet pacing is also highly recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
 However, when the link is congested it is beneficial to relax the packet pacing and allow frames to be transmitted faster.